ayushnegi127/QR-Code-Generator-and-Decoder/README.md

 # QR-Code-Generator-and-Decoder

-QR Code Generator and Decoder
+QR Code Generator and Decoder:

 This Python script allows you to generate QR codes from data and decode existing QR code images.

-Prerequisites
+Prerequisites:

 Python 3.x
 Required Python packages: qrcode, PIL, pyzbar
 You can install the required packages using pip: pip install qrcode pillow pyzbar